Product

 Why Is Monitoring Bounce Rate Important for Website Owners?

-• Bad user experience;
+• Bad mobile or user experience

 Does a High Bounce Rate Always Indicate a Problem?